 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.

-Change in fruit and vegetable consumption as assessed by the Nourishing the Community Through Culinary Medicine survey (NCCM
+Perceived Health as Assessed by the Nourishing the Community Through Culinary Medicine Survey (NCCM)

 Time frame: baseline (within 90 days of starting the NCCM program), at program completion (within 90 days of NCCM program completion)

-Change in whole grain consumption as assessed by the Nourishing the Community Through Culinary Medicine survey (NCCM
+Fruit and Vegetable Consumption as Assessed by the Nourishing the Community Through Culinary Medicine Survey (NCCM)

 Time frame: baseline (within 90 days of starting the NCCM program), at program completion (within 90 days of NCCM program completion)

-Change in typical food consumption behaviors as assessed by the Nourishing the Community Through Culinary Medicine survey (NCCM
+Whole Grain Consumption as Assessed by the Nourishing the Community Through Culinary Medicine Survey (NCCM)

 Time frame: baseline (within 90 days of starting the NCCM program), at program completion (within 90 days of NCCM program completion)